Here’s How To Get Solid Browser Security [Update 2017]

 Doing this will prevent a lot of malicious software from downloading itself automatically to your computer.
 It also gives you a greater sense of control of what gets on your PC.

-Microsoft Edge security tips and tricks
+Microsoft Edge browser security tips and tricks

 For Microsoft Edge, press the three-dot menu icon in the top right corner and select “Settings”.
 At the bottom of the menu, you will find the “View advanced settings” button.